 Once the command prompt window opens type:

 This will instruct the command to list all drivers, and use the CSV output format.
-The > -symbol is used to redirect the output to the file specified (in this case driverlist.csv).
-Make sure you include a path for the output file, otherwise the file will be stored in the default pth of teh command prompt (typically C:\Windows\System32).
+The greate-than symbol (>) is used to redirect the output of the command to the file specified (in this case driverlist.csv ).
+Make sure you include a path for the output file, otherwise the file will be stored in the default path of the command prompt (typically C:\Windows\System32 ).